Heat build-up testing: Characterization and self-heating prediction in rubber material

 Advanced modeling, simulation, analysis, test and development - session 3

 Dynamic Mechanical Analysis (DMA) is crucial for characterizing rubber's viscoelastic behavior.
-Recent Alpha Technologies DMA advancements include fatigue testing and HeatBuildUp (HBU), based on ASTM D623, which measure internal and surface temperature during significant sinusoidal displacement.
+Recent Alpha Technologies DMA advancements include fatigue testing and heat build-up (HBU), based on ASTM D623, which measure internal and surface temperature during significant sinusoidal displacement.
 This is vital for the tire industry to predict overheating and compare rubber formulations' self-heating susceptibility.
 Combining HBU and DMA offers precise control over force/displacement and simultaneous monitoring of viscoelastic properties (complex modulus and Tan delta) alongside temperature.
-This presentation detail the methodology, explore the influence of parameters like frequency and strain on self-heating, and demonstrate the method's practical utility for the tire industry.
+This presentation details the methodology, explores the influence of parameters like frequency and strain on self-heating, and demonstrates the method's practical utility for the tire industry.